Ambury Regional Park: Recreation

 There are a range of facilities, including public toilets and barbecues.
 The campground can accommodate up to 60 people.

 Transport

-The park is connected by walkway and cycleway to the Māngere Bridge to Onehunga in the north-east, and the Ihumātao to the south.
+The park is connected by walkway and cycleway to the Māngere Bridge to Onehunga in the north-east along Kiwi Esplanade, and the Ihumātao to the south.
 It is within walking distance to the nearest bus stop, and the nearest train station is Onehunga railway station.